Prime Minister Jacinda Ardern has spent time with Lorde at a private dinner in Auckland

 The pair first met at the 2017 Vodafone Music Awards a month after Ardern became Prime Minister.

-Ardern presented Lorde – whose real name is Ella Yelich-O'Connor – with the Peoples' Choice Award.
+Ardern presented Lorde – whose real name is Ella Yelich-O'Connor – with the People's Choice Award.

 "Guys, I'm sorry – we need to give another round of applause to Jacinda Ardern," Lorde said after the pair hugged.